Classic Car Tires

 For the price, the Cooper G/T is the most affordable of the muscle car tires.
 Again, it's only "S" rated, so not considered a performance tire, but it does have have a great vintage look.

-One of leaders in the automotive tire industry, Goodyear unfortunately no longer offers raised white letters in a 14" or 15" passenger car tires.
-The Eagle GT2, very popular on classic muscle cars and Corvettes, was discontinued in 15" sizes in 2010.
-If you want a Goodyear tire on your classic muscle car, you'll pay a high price for an inferior reproduction.
+One of leaders in the automotive tire industry, Goodyear unfortunately no longer offers raised white letters in 14" or 15" passenger car tires.
+The Eagle GTII, very popular on classic muscle cars and Corvettes, was discontinued in 15" sizes about 2010.
+If you want a Goodyear tire on your classic muscle car, you'll pay a high price for a reproduction.